Disney appeals dismissal of free speech lawsuit as DeSantis says company should 'move on' | News Channel 3-12

 Disney has filed counterclaims that include asking the state court to declare the agreements valid and enforceable.

-Disney renewed its request for a six-month pause in the state court lawsuit Wednesday, saying it had been unable to conduct a deposition of the new DeSantis-allied district administrator and get documents from the DeSantis-controlled district.
+Disney renewed its request for a six-month pause in the state court lawsuit Wednesday, saying in a court filing that it had been unable to conduct a deposition of the new DeSantis-allied district administrator and get documents from the DeSantis-controlled district.

 Follow Mike Schneider on X: @MikeSchneiderAP.